 When combined with anticoagulant drugs: Garlic works a natural anticoagulant, which means it is excellent for treating blood circulation issues due to its ability to make blood more fluid.
 The enhanced fluidity of blood prevents clots, heart-attack-causing blood clots, stroke, and thrombosis among others.
-When combined with anticoagulant drugs, consumption of garlic can cause too much blood fluidity, which usually leads to unnecessary and excessive bleeding.
+When combined with anticoagulant drugs, the consumption of garlic can cause too much blood fluidity, which usually leads to unnecessary and excessive bleeding.

 When combined with several types of medication: Be very careful and ensure you consult a doctor before you consume garlic if you are on any other medication.
 Garlic has the ability to enhance the effects of many different drugs, which might cause more problems than solutions.

 If you have a liver problem: According to experts, anyone suffering from liver complications should not consume garlic.
 Consumption of garlic might limit your liver’s breakdown of some drugs or reduce the effectiveness of the medication you take for your liver problems.
 All types of medicines, particularly birth control drugs, are prone to adverse interactions with garlic regardless of the form ingested.